informalsystems/reactor-experiments/.plaintext/reports/001--concurrency-libs.md

 Options 1 and 2 above will allow us to showcase the differences between two high-level architectural approaches to building a Tendermint node, and we will be able to see the effects of both blocking and non-blocking I/O architectures for each of those high-level architectures.
+This will also start giving us a practical sense of what it would take to migrate from a blocking to a non-blocking I/O-based architecture in future, should we choose to go down that route.